Everything You Need to Know About Candles

 |Candles are a great way to add decorative accents to your home decor while enhancing your mood.
 We have everything from traditional potted candles to battery operated LED options.
 But how do you know which one is right for you?
 Here we have gathered some of our favorite tips and illuminating options.|

 A trend that has become increasingly popular among consumers is flameless candles (or battery operated candles).
 Many prefer this type of candle as it doesn't pose the same safety or fire hazard as regular burning candles do.
 Flameless alternatives create equal ambiance without having to worry.
 Everlasting Drip Pillar Candles feature the realistic look of real wax and have an enchanting, soft candle glow and are available in a myriad of sizes to suit your needs.
-Star Top Flameless Tapers are sweet on display during the holidays and throughout the year, and our Set of 9 Tealights gives you just the right amount of light and decorative potential for every room.
+Dutch Tulips Forever Pillar Candle Set are sweet on display as a set or individually throughout your home, and our Set of 9 Tealights gives you just the right amount of light and decorative potential for every room.

 One of the first candles originated in Ancient Egypt.
 Egyptians created a light source which we now would refer to as a torch: they would dip bunches of gathered reeds into extremely hot tallow (beef fat), and then dip them into fire.
 Romans eventually expanded on this idea and produced a wick candle which we are more familiar with today.
 Paraffin wax was developed in 1850 of oil and coal shells.
 Later, the combination of paraffin and stearic acid became the base for most potted candles throughout the end of the 19th century into the early 20th century.